nimona/go-nimona/docs/concepts-objects.md

 The top level of each object defines its metadata.
 Metadata are fixed and application developers should not be making up new ones.
-All type-specific data are grouped under the `data:m` attribute.
+All type-specific data are grouped under the `content:m` attribute.

 ```json
 {